MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

 ## Register for Extended Security Updates

 To use ESUs, you create a Multiple Activation Key (MAK) and apply it to Windows Server 2008 and 2008 R2 computers.
 This MAK lets the Windows Update servers know that you can continue to receive security updates.
+You register for ESUs and manage MAKs using the Azure portal, even if you only use on-premises computers.

+> [!NOTE]
+> If you run Windows Server 2008 / 2008 R2 VMs in Azure, you don't need to perform the following steps.
+Azure VMs are automatically enabled for ESU.
+You don't need to create an ESU resource and MAK, and there's no additional charge for using ESUs with Azure VMs.

-To register for ESUs and create a MAK, complete the following steps in the Azure Portal:
+To register non-Azure VMs for ESUs and create a MAK, complete the following steps in the Azure Portal:

 1. Sign in to the [Azure portal](https://portal.azure.com/).
-1. In the search box at the top of the Azure Portal, search for and select **Extended Security Updates**.
+1. In the search box at the top of the Azure portal, search for and select **Extended Security Updates**.

     -- INSERT IMAGE --